geisa/specification/source/lee/file-layout.rst

   Applications from modifing or adding files in unexpected places and forces deterministic Application behavior on each startup.

-  If an implementaion chooses to mount `/` read-write, it MUST enforce file and directory permissions appropriately as well as limit the growable size of the filesystem to the same limits as the Application's Deployment Manifest specifies for non-persistent storage.
+  If an implementation chooses to mount `/` read-write, it MUST enforce file and directory permissions appropriately as well as limit the growable size of the filesystem to the same limits as the Application's Deployment Manifest specifies for non-persistent storage.
 In this case a seperate `/tmp` mount is unnecessary